TheresaLui/SelfHelpContent_v2/articles/microsoft.networking-virtualnetwork-unabletoreachaport/content-private-link-6.md

 # Private Link

-This will link to Prive Link TSG when available.
+This will link to Private Link TSG when available.
-In the maeantime, please make use of the our wiki.
+In the meantime, please make use of the our wiki.